telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadprocessing.md

 3. [Import the new `MemoryStream` in a `workbook`](https://docs.telerik.com/devtools/document-processing/knowledge-base/import-export-save-load-workbook#load-workbook-from-file-as-filestream-or-memorystream).

-4. Select the desired cells - create a [CellSelection](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-cells/accessing-cells-of-worksheet).
+4. Select the desired cells—create a [`CellSelection`](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-cells/accessing-cells-of-worksheet).

 5. Add your desired cell modifications to the selected cells.
 The example below demonstrates adding cell fill, you can modify different [cell properties](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-cells/get-set-clear-properties#cell-properties) based on the result you want to achieve.